Frank Robinson: Honors

 In addition to his two Most Valuable Player awards (1961 and 1966) and his World Series Most Valuable Player award (1966), Robinson was honored in 1966 with the Hickok Belt as the top professional athlete of the year in any sport.

 In 1982, Robinson was inducted into the National Baseball Hall of Fame as a Baltimore Oriole.
 Robinson is also a charter member of the Baltimore Orioles Hall of Fame (along with Brooks Robinson), and a member of the Cincinnati Reds Hall of Fame, being inducted into both in 1978.
-He was named to the Washington Nationals Ring of Honor for his "significant contribution to the game of baseball in Washington, D.C" on May 9, 2015.
+He was named to the Washington Nationals Ring of Honor for his "significant contribution to the game of baseball in Washington, D.C." on May 9, 2015.
 He was inducted into the Cleveland Indians Hall of Fame in 2016.
 The Reds, Orioles, and Indians have retired his uniform number 20.
 He is one of only two major-league players, the other being Nolan Ryan, to have his number retired by three different organizations.

 In 1999, Robinson ranked 22nd on The Sporting News list of the 100 Greatest Baseball Players.
 He was nominated as a finalist for the Major League Baseball All-Century Team.
+In 2020, The Athletic ranked Robinson at number 20 on its "Baseball 100" list, complied by sportswriter Joe Posnanski.

 Three teams have honored Robinson with statues: